-We also carry out home demonstrations where residents are personally shown how to use items such as boilers and have the opportunity to ask questions regarding their individual properties.
+We also carry out home demonstrations where residents are personally shown how to use items such as boilers and can ask questions regarding their individual properties.
 This ensures residents understand how to use items correctly and in the most efficient way.

-Additionally information and support is provided by way of the regular resident's newsletter and on the website.
+Additionally, information and support is provided by way of the regular resident's newsletter and on the website.

-Ecology
+T7 Ecology